gardncl/elements-of-programming-interviews/README.md

 This repository contains method stubs, tests, and descriptions of the problems from [Elements Of Programming Interviews] by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash.

-It contains three branches:
-1. [master] - Stable release that only contains correct tests and completed work
-2. [develop] - Contains all incremental updates working towards a release
-3. [solutions] - My personal branch where I solve the problems

-Suggested usage:
+# Suggested usage:
 * Purchase [Elements of Programming Interviews]
 * Fork [master] (top right corner on github)
 * Clone your forked repository
-* Solve a problem on a blackboard/whiteboard/paper/google document
+* Solve a problem on a blackboard/whiteboard/paper/google doc
 * Program your solution to see if the test cases pass
 * Repeat previous two steps until no problems are left

+# Dependencies:
+* Java 8 - via [download from oracle], homebrew, apt-get, etc
+* Maven - via [download from apache], homebrew, apt-get, etc

-Having trouble solving a problem?
+# Having trouble solving a problem?
-* The book contains hints that I intentionally omitted from this repository
+* The book contains descriptions and hints that I intentionally omitted from this repository
 * The book contains thorough solutions
 * My (sometimes commented) [solutions] are available